-

 Size of Bulbs

 In the U.S., the size (diameter) of a light bulb is expressed using a numerical code that represents 1/8ths of an inch.
+For example, an MR16 lamp is 16 “1/8ths” of an inch or 16/8 = 2 inches in diameter, making it a popular choice for recessed bulb applications.

-Recommended Light Bulb Types For Recessed Lighting
+Recommended Light Bulb Types for Recessed Lighting

 General Lighting